The Novo Nordisk Foundation

 The Board has established a Nomination Committee comprising two or more members elected by the Board members.
 One Committee member is appointed as Chair.
 In 2018, the Board elected Sten Scheibye as Chair of the Nomination Committee and Marianne Philip as a member.
 The Nomination Committee assists the Board by reviewing the competence profile for members of the Board, nominating candidates for election to the Board and assessing the candidates Novo Holdings A/S nominates for election as members of the Board of Directors of Novo Holdings A/S.

 Based on the competence profile, the Nomination Committee presents to the Board nominations related to the current Board members elected under the Articles of Association and nominations for candidates for new Board members elected under the Articles of Association.
 The ordinary election of Board members takes place at an ordinary board meeting in March each year.
 The Articles of Association stipulate that Board members must resign at the end of their electoral period but can be re-elected until they reach the age of 70 years.

-In addition, the Board includes three employee representatives elected by and among the employees of the subsidiaries of the Foundation, Novo Nordisk A/S and Novozymes A/S, in accordance with Danish law.
+In addition, the Board includes three employee representatives elected by and among the employees of the subsidiaries of the Foundation in accordance with Danish law.
 Employee-elected Board members serve for a 4-year term and have the same rights, duties and responsibilities as Board members elected under the Articles of Association.

 - approves the overall strategy for the Foundation;

 - awards all major grants and decides a framework for other grants in which a committee identifies the recipient;

 - supervises the performance of the Foundation and the CEO; and

 - ensures that the Foundation is properly organized.